quipucords/quipucords/CONTRIBUTING.md

 ### Debugging

-You can easily attach a debugger to the running qpc-server on docker compose, which is also running debugpy by default.
+You can easily attach a debugger to a container running quipucords server or celery worker.

-For VSCode this can be easily achieved adding the following to `.vscode/launch.json`
+For VSCode this can be achieved adding the following to `.vscode/launch.json`

 ```json